MakhloufiMahdi/-Tunisian-Ligue-1-Analytics/ANALYSE/README.md

 - Club Africain (15 wins, 6 losses) suffers from inconsistency: good ability to win but too many slip-ups.
 - ES Zarzis (16 wins, 8 losses) positions itself as an outsider, but its many losses limit its potential.

-👉 Advanced reading:
-- The Espérance–US Monastir duo dominates through consistency (few losses).
+👉 The Espérance–US Monastir duo dominates through consistency (few losses).
 - Étoile du Sahel, although having as many wins as Espérance, loses too often, preventing it from competing for the title.
 - Club Africain and Zarzis remain serious challengers but less consistent.

 ---

-# Strategic Interpretation (Final Version)
+# Strategic Interpretation

 - Espérance Tunis remains the natural favorite thanks to its attack/defense balance and consistency (19 wins, only 2 losses).
 - US Monastir is the best defensive block and the most serious competitor to Espérance.
 If they strengthen their attack, they can claim the title.